Khadijarejjaoui99/alx-system_engineering-devops/0x02-shell_redirections/README.md

 100-empty_casks a command that finds all empty files and directories in the current directory and all sub-directories.

 101-gifs  a script that lists all the files with a .gif extension in the current directory and all its sub-directories.

+102-acrostic a script that decodes acrostics that use the first letter of each line.